 Ever since his introduction on the pages of DC Comics, Batman has risen to become the world’s vigilante superhero.
 The Caped Crusader has no special powers to set him apart from mere mortals.
 He just possesses an array of resources that he uses to rid Gotham of criminal elements.
 One reason why Batman movies are so popular is because he is like one of the people.
 Assuming the people in question are playboy billionaires who date whatever hot-looking woman they are in the mood to see that evening.
 These five actors have all worn the cowl in bringing Batman from the comic book pages to the big screen:

-There is no denying that Bale has owned the role in Christopher Nolan's dark take on Gotham's favorite vigilante.
+There is no denying that Bale has owned the role in Christopher Nolan’s dark take on Gotham’s favorite vigilante in The Dark Knight.
 Bale broods with a vengeance as Batman.
 His spin on Bruce Wayne is equal parts suave and cocky — just how you would expect a billionaire playboy to act in public.
 Bale just feels like the conflicted and tormented soul you would expect Batman to be.
 No campy humor need apply here.

 When Tim Burton helmed “Batman” and “Batman Returns,” he gave Batman an edge again.
 From odd visuals to unusual casting, Burton gave his take on the Caped Crusader a dark and surreal feel.
 The choice of Keaton in the title role only added to it.
 Keaton played Batman as an isolated and neurotic hero committed to defending Gotham without being a part of it.